 At three years late and €6 billion ($8.5 billion) over budget, there is much to lament about the A400M military transport’s development history.
 There is the hubris with which Airbus entered the program, the interference from national governments in the selection of an engine to promote their individual industrial policies and the general lack of effective program management.
 But the biggest regret may be yet to come: the possibility that Europe will fail to extract from the A400M debacle ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Europe Has Been Strong Enough To Be Willing To Learn From The Past".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Europe Has Been Strong Enough To Be Willing To Learn From The Past".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.